malhotra-t/PythonForDataAnalysis/Final/README.md

 #### ii) ConvertXmlToDataFramePickle:
 Once the data was downloaded into a directory structure, I converted the data in XML files into a dataframe and then saved the dataframe as a '.pickle' file which could be easily used for further analysis without going over 1.3GB of data again and again.
-#### Please Note:
-This pickle file has not been committed on GitHub due to size restrictions as Github only allows files of size upto 100MB.
-This size of this file was 405MB.
-In order to run the analysis again using this pickle file, you need to download it from here (https://drive.google.com/open?id=0B2s5uRu_aLx3SFN1aUVmNXFoZk0) and save it at this path in your system __(Final/Extra/us_spending_df.pickle)__.

 ### 2. Data:
 This folder contains 2 folders for years 2016 and 2017.
 Each of these folders further contain 2 folders for states MA and PA which have all the XML files.